GarysCorner/marinegpxgrapher/README.md

 ### Files
 - **2018-07-29 03_36_41 Around the Lake Race Cookie Monster.gpx**  GPX tracking data from a from a 10 hour race aboard S/V Cookie Monster, with 3686 points
+- **2020LakePontchartrainRacingMarks.gpx**  GPX waypoint data from Lake Pontchartain, with 55 marks most of which are used for racing on the lake.
 - **marinegpxgrapher.py** The program written in python
 - **SummerSeries2_2018-06-30 101554.gpx** GPX tracking data from a 1.5ish hour race aboard S/V Whiskers, with 716 data points
 - **SummerSeries3_2018-07-14 12_16_21.gpx** GPX tracking data from a 2.5ish hour race aboard S/V Whiskers, with 1023 data points